Blog>Cost Guides>How much do radiator covers cost?

 Should I get an off-the-shelf or bespoke radiator cover?

-It’s usually cheapest to get off-the-shelf radiator covers fitted, especially if you want them installed across the whole house.
+It's usually cheapest to get off-the-shelf radiator covers fitted, especially if you want them installed across the whole house.
 It costs around £95 to install one or two off-the-shelf radiator covers, or £190 to install seven.
-That’s because a contractor will normally charge you their half-day rate as a minimum.
+Most carpenters will charge a half-day rate as a minimum, with an hourly rate of between £30 - £35 per hour, and a full day rate would cost between £240 to £280.

 Just remember that this doesn’t include the cost of buying the radiator covers themselves.
-If you buy them online, you could pay anywhere from £20 to £100 per cover.
+If you buy them online, you could pay anywhere from £20 - £100 per cover.

 Although bespoke radiator covers are more expensive, you generally get what you pay for.
 They’re made exactly to your requirements, which means they’ll sit neatly over your radiator valves and will take into account any mouldings, latticework and other quirks of your home.

-It costs around £255 to get one bespoke radiator cover made and fitted.
+On average it costs between £200 - £300 to get one bespoke radiator cover made and fitted.

 Are radiator covers worth it?